NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 ###  Launch EMR Cluster using AWS CLI

-Following steps is based on AWS EMR document - ["Using the Nvidia Spark-RAPIDS Accelerator for Spark"](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-rapids.html)
+Following steps are based on AWS EMR document - ["Using the Nvidia Spark-RAPIDS Accelerator for Spark"](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-rapids.html)

 You can use AWS CLI to launch a cluster with one Master node (m5.xlarge) and two nodes 2x g4dn.2xlarge